sushant-joshi/web-app-python-starter-kit/README.md

 # web-app-python-starter-kit

 Template Project Repo for Web Based Python Application with Poetry, Docker, FastAPI and Pydantic.
-Inspired by Geppetto - the creator of Pin